WHAT’S A BIKE DISCO?

 1. Regular Organizers

-• Meets monthly to go over previous ride and plan the next route
+• Meet monthly to go over previous ride and plan the next route

-• Schedules quarterly ride dates on middle-Fridays based on organizer availability
+• Schedule quarterly ride dates on middle-Fridays based on organizer availability

 • Ride Leader: rides at start of the line making sure the ride stays together and on track